warpdotdev/commands.dev/README.md

 # commands.dev

-Commands.dev is a beautiful, searchable index of popular terminal tasks that saves developers time from searching Google.
+Commands.dev is a beautiful, searchable index of popular terminal commands that saves developers time from searching Google.